MarioChC/astro-containers/voronoi_docker/README.md

-# Voronoi Rebinning Docker Container
+# Voronoi Binning Docker Container

 This project provides a preconfigured Docker container for running Voronoi rebinning on astronomical data cubes.
 Voronoi rebinning is a technique used in astronomy to improve the signal-to-noise ratio in their data.
 By encapsulating this process in a Docker container, we facilitate its execution without worrying about environment dependencies.